-In an interview with Barbara Walters, Bette Davis said that Judith was her all-time favorite role.
-Davis had good reasons for feeling like that.
+In an interview with Barbara Walters, Davis said that Judith was her all-time favorite role.
+She had good reasons for feeling like that.
 For the role of the dying socialite, Davis received some of the best reviews of her entire career.
-Critic Frank Nugent in The New York Times wrote, “Davis is superb … she’s enchanted and enchanting.”
-Personally, I think it is one of her top three or four performances.
+Critic Frank Nugent (The New York Times) wrote, “Davis is superb … she’s enchanted and enchanting.”
+Personally, I think it’s one of her top three or four performances.
 Casey Robinson’s (Now, Voyager) script is not perfect, but as usual, Davis makes the most of it.

 In many ways Judith is the quintessential Davis role.
 I always tell friends that if they want to find out whether Davis is for them or not they need to watch Dark Victory.
 It’s the movie that best captures the essence of Davis’s style.
 The nervous energy, the nuanced characterization, the clipped dialogue, etc. — the full scope of her talent is on display here.
 Though Davis’s much-celebrated mannerisms have been used inappropriately in some films, they are more than adequate here — star persona and characterization are one and the same thing.

-While Davis rightly gets most of the credit for the film’s success, one can’t ignore the fact that director Edmund Goulding (That Certain Woman and The Old Maid) does a fantastic job balancing the film’s two main themes: love and death.
-Goulding, and writer Casey Robinson, find a way to connect two things that don’t usually go together in a way that’s both stimulating and illuminating.
+While Davis rightly gets most of the credit for the film’s success, one can’t ignore the fact that director Edmund Goulding (The Old Maid) does a fantastic job balancing the film’s two main themes: love and death.
+Goulding, and writer Robinson, find a way to connect two things that don’t usually go together in a way that’s both stimulating and illuminating.
 The last ten minutes or so are superbly staged — acting, cinematography, music, everything is combined to create a truly memorable ending.

 Dark Victory was almost never made.
 It started out as a failed stage play with Tallulah Bankhead (Lifeboat).
 Producer David O. Selznick (Rebecca) bought it for Greta Garbo (Grand Hotel), but he lost interest and sold it to Jack L. Warner.
 The mogul wasn’t all that convinced about the viability of the material, that’s it, until Barbara Stanwyck (Double Indemnity) did it on radio with great success.
 Kay Francis (Trouble in Paradise) allegedly turned it down because of a silly superstition, so the project landed on Davis’s lap to the dissatisfaction of Stanwyck who was eager to recreate her radio hit.
 Davis almost lost her favorite role due to illness and fatigue, but she pulled through and the rest is history.
 It’s hard to imagine another actress in the role.